RosettaDrone/rosettadrone/README.md

 # Known Issues for Users

-- If you change the UDP port while QGC is running, you may need to restart QGC
+- If you change the UDP port while QGC is running, you may need to restart QGC.

 - If you change the video UDP port while QGC is running, you may need to restart Rosetta drone 2

-- Some times the Rosetta drone 2 stopps and restarts, work are in progress to eliminate this.
+- Some times the Rosetta Drone 2 stopps and restarts, work are in progress to eliminate this.
 Seems to be related to the Mavlik layer.

 - If you takeoff using the QGC, and then sett a point and hit goto, the Rosetta drone 2 enters an error state.
 Work are in progress.

+# TODO

+- Fix goto position.

+- Fix mission plan flight.

+- Add more actions to mission waypoint

+- Test and prepare official relase, add to play store.

 # Known Issues for Developers